facebook/react-native-website/website/blog/2019-03-07-releasing-react-native-059.md

 ## 👩🏽‍💻 CLI improvements

-React Native's command like tools are developer's entrypoint to the ecosystem, but they had long-standing issues and lacked official support.
+React Native's command line tools are developer's entry point to the ecosystem, but they had long-standing issues and lacked official support.
 The CLI tools have been moved to a [new repository](https://github.com/react-native-community/react-native-cli), and a [dedicated group of maintainers](https://blog.callstack.io/the-react-native-cli-has-a-new-home-79b63838f0e6) have already made some exciting improvements.

 Logs are formatted much better now.
 Commands now run nearly instantly &mdash; you'll immediately notice a difference: